One Hundred Years of Solitude: Others

-Gabriel García Márquez is only a minor character in the novel but he has the distinction of bearing the same name as the author.
+Gabriel is only a minor character in the novel but he has the distinction of bearing almost the same name as the author.
 He is the great-great-grandson of Colonel Gerineldo Márquez.
 He and Aureliano Babilonia are close friends because they know the history of the town, which no one else believes.
 He leaves for Paris after winning a contest and decides to stay there, selling old newspapers and empty bottles.
 He is one of the few who is able to leave Macondo before the town is wiped out entirely.